 It's often also used as a 'first line' treatment to help manage mild acne and reduce fine lines and wrinkles.

-In Australia, it's only available via prescription so that doctors can counsel patients on the best way to use and apply it.
+In Australia, it's only available via prescription so that qualified health practitioners can counsel patients on the best way to use and apply it.

 How does it work?